 Lolisa’s childhood was full of fun and adventure.
 Though she was the second oldest of four children living in the house, Lolisa often took the role of the oldest.
 Lolisa and her family attended church on a regular basis; though on her own — Lolisa often went to church five days out of the week.

-Lolisa and her friends often talked about and had crushes on boys, but they all were too shy to actually talk to them.
+Lolisa and her friends often talked about and had crushes on boys, but they were all too shy to actually talk to them.
 She and her two closest friends made a pact that they would not have sex with a boy until the night of their high school prom.
-By the age of fifteen Lolisa’s friend had broken the pact and she soon followed.
-Together they went to get birth control to prevent a pregnancy, however they weren’t concerned about HIV.
+By the age of fifteen, Lolisa’s friend had broken the pact and she soon followed.
+Together they went to get birth control to prevent a pregnancy — however, they weren’t concerned about HIV.

 Unfortunately, the freedom was short lived and she found herself back in the hospital.
 Lolisa’s doctor suggested that she have an HIV test.
-She knew nothing about the virus except her aunt had died from complications from AIDS a year earlier and that Lolisa was not living with HIV.
+She knew nothing about the virus except that her aunt had died from complications from AIDS a year earlier and that Lolisa was not living with HIV.
 Her mother refused to give consent for her daughter to have the test.
 Lolisa, not concerned about the result, signed the forms after learning she was old enough to do so.

 Lolisa immediately took an active approach in her own life by educating herself on what it means to be HIV positive.
 After coming to a place of peace with her diagnosis, she aimed to educate others and started at home by speaking with friends and family.
-Lolisa knew the power of her voice and today speaks with everyone and anyone she can, even with the fear of stigma and discrimination.
+Lolisa knew the power of her voice, and today speaks with everyone and anyone she can, even with the fear of stigma and discrimination.

-INTERESTED IN DOES HIV LOOK LIKE ME
+INTERESTED IN DOES HIV LOOK LIKE ME?